 It isn’t every day you experience the rare pain in the gums we feel after an extraction.
 Then there’s the dread of injections or picking.
 Whatever your reason is for fearing that dental checkup, we all know the fear is totally irrational.
 However, it is a feeling almost impossible to overcome – even while sitting at the clinic.

 The next thing you know, you are coming up with reasons not to go through with your dental appointment.
 This is the biggest harm that dental anxiety will cause.

 Firstly, realize that the longer you put off that visit, the more complicated it gets.
 If you haven’t visited your dentist in a while, problems build up.
 A small dent on your enamel becomes a cavity, or a slight gum injury becomes an infection.
 Hence, don’t aggravate your problems by delaying your visit.

 Secondly, your dental anxiety may affect your children.
 If you have an irrational fear of dentists, and discuss your fear in front of your children, they will pick it up.
 This might be a life-long problem for them.

 Ways to ease your dental anxiety

 Here are some things you can do to ease dental anxiety and even make visiting your dentist a breeze.

 Talk to your dentist.
 Airing out your concerns will help alleviate that feeling.
-Once you know your dentist knows your fears, he/she will be able to help you determine ways to ease the anxiety.
+Once your dentist knows your fears, they will be able to help you find ways to ease your anxiety.

-If you fear loss of control, ask your dentist to explain what is happening at every stage of the procedure.
-You may even come up with signals such as raising your hand when you need the dentist to pause during the procedure.
-Next, breathe.
+Ask your dentist to explain what is happening at every stage of the procedure.
+You can signal by raising your hand when you need the dentist to pause during the procedure.
+Also, breathe!
 Taking deep, regular breaths calms your mind and body.
 This will calm your nerves and help relax the rest of your muscles as well.